El-Vix/Hello-world/README.md

 # Hello-world
 Trial
-I'm'm following the tutorial for the basic intro to GitHub "Hello World"
+I'm following the tutorial for the basic intro to GitHub "Hello World"